 1. First year cash back potential

 The Chase Freedom Unlimited® card has always offered a very solid 1.5% unlimited cash back on all purchases but recently began offering a $200 bonus after you spend $500 on purchases in your first 3 months of account opening, which is quite a phenomenal deal.
-This card also offers no annual fee and 0% intro APR for 15 months from account opening on new purchases and balance transfers, then a variable APR of 14.99% - 23.74% applies.
+This card also offers no annual fee and 0% intro APR for 15 months from account opening on new purchases, then a variable APR of 14.99% - 23.74% applies.

 2. Ability to transfer your cash back in the form of Ultimate Rewards® Points